bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

       // ...
 ```

-In general, to reduce complexity, reduce the number of objects requested.
+To reduce complexity, reduce the number of objects requested.
 For example, do the following:
 * Limit collections to a smaller page size (for example, `first:10` instead of `first:50`).
 * Reduce the number of items in nested collections.
 * Request less fields.

+Image queries will return 10 by default.

 ## Related resources